Maui musings: Finau happy to be back and feels he belongs

 “I know how hard that second one came and I put a lot of work into just getting better, and so that’s where my attention will be,” he said.
 “You never know when your week is going to be, but being properly prepared every week is the most important thing and that’s all I can do.”

 He does not lack for preparation.
-Finau wasn’t on the North Shore to give a speech to the Kuhuku Red Raiders.
+Finau wasn’t on the North Shore to give a speech to the Kahuku Red Raiders.

 Finau has a relationship with Turtle Bay and played there often during his two weeks on Oahu in plenty of wind and rain, all the elements Hawaii has to offer.